otrv4/libgoldilocks/README.md

   (VRFs).

-Internally, the library uses twisted Edwards curves with the "decaf" and "ristretto" technique to remove the curve's cofactor of 4 or 8.
+Internally, the library uses twisted Edwards curves with the "decaf" and "ristretto" technique to remove the curve's cofactor of 4.
 The upshot is that systems using the "decaf" interface will be using a prime-order group, which mitigates one of the few disadvantages of Edwards curves.
 However, this means that it is not able to implement